greg-dobedobedo/docker_nginx-letsencrypt/README.md

-# docker_nginx-letsencrypt
+# nginx-letsencrypt

-JrCs/docker-letsencrypt-nginx-proxy-companion is great but requires access to docker.sock in order to read their VIRTUAL_HOST environment variable.
-In some cases, you don't want or cannot give this access for security reason.
+JrCs/docker-letsencrypt-nginx-proxy-companion is great but requires access to docker.sock.
+Sometimes you don't want or can't give this access for security reason.

-Let's Encrypt can run in a different image than nginx but in case of certificate renewal, nginx will require a reload to take new certificate in account.
-This is why the best way is to keep them together in the same image.
+I choose to embed Let's Encrypt on the same image than nginx because in case of certificate renewal nginx requires a reload.

-Instead of providing a complex image which would obtain your domains from environment variables and request certificates bundled or not according to your preferences through more environment variables, I prefered keeping it simple and request you to execute certbot manually.
-If more domains are added, the container does not have to be remove and create again with new variables.
+I also choose to avoid complex configuration based on several environment variables to define all your domains and how many different certificates you want.
+I kept it simple and let you launch certbot manually in the way you want.
+This is only required once or when you have a new virtualhost for which a certificate is needed.

 # Usage

-Declare 3 writable volumes for persistence :
+Declare 3 writable volumes :

-    /etc/letsencrypt where Let's encrypt files are created /etc/nginx/conf.d where your nginx configuration files can be found /usr/share/nginx/html where your nginx web pages can be found
+    /etc/letsencrypt - Let's encrypt files
+    /etc/nginx/conf.d - nginx configuration files
+    /usr/share/nginx/html - nginx root folder for web pages

 Expose the 80/tcp and/or 443/tcp ports.
-Your service on 443/tcp can use a selfsigned certificate by removing all ssl_ parameters in your server block.
-Just leave "listen 443 ssl;"
+You can use a selfsigned certificate by commenting any ssl_ parameters in your server block.
+Leave "listen 443 ssl;" directive.

 # Example